vaibhavgeek/bid-bot/README.md

 1. The standalone version is designed for hackers to implement bidding strategies for advertisers.
 People can create their own services on top of Zesty Market and charge a fee for usage.

-2. This will be a node program which will get data from thegraph and bid accordingly via an EOA.
+2. This will be a python program which will get data from thegraph and bid accordingly via an EOA.
 This EOA should be treated as hot storage as it will be need to be hosted on some server or computer actively connected to the internet.

 3. This repo should host various bidding strategies for people to play with.